Q. What is the difference between Graduation and Convocation?

-A. Depending upon the number of graduates in the ceremony, the length of the speeches, and the number of special awards granted at convocation, the length of the ceremonies can vary.
-Generally speaking, you can expect the ceremony to last approximately 2 hours.
+A. Depending upon the number of graduates in the ceremony, the length of the speeches, and the number of special awards granted at Convocation, the length of the ceremonies can vary.
+Generally speaking, you can expect the ceremony to last approximately 2- 2½ hours.

 Q. I have an outstanding account that I can't pay before Convocation and my whole family is coming to see me get my parchment.
 What can I do?

 A. You can still graduate and participate in Convocation like all the other graduates, but the parchment folder you will be given will contain only a congratulatory note and a reminder to pay your account.
-Your parchment can be picked up or it will be mailed to you when your account is clear.
+Your parchment can be picked up or it will be mailed to you when your account is clear, but no earlier than the targeted mailing date as indicated in your information e-mails.
 If your account is not settled after 12 months, your parchment will be destroyed and you will need to order a replacement parchment.
-The certificate is not an exact duplicate of your parchment but is the same size and uses the same type font, paper stock and seal, and is laid out in parchment format.
-The fee for replacement parchments is $57.75, subject to change.

 Q. I'm not attending convocation.
 How do I get my parchment?

 A. Parchments will be mailed out approximately two weeks after graduation.
 Make sure that your address in Aurora is correct and current on your graduation date.
-You may make arrangements to pick up your parchment from the Registrar’s Office or to have us courier or ExpressPost it for you (n.b. courier arrangements must be made directly with a courier company of your choice).
-Detailed information about that will be mailed to you prior to graduation/convocation.
+You may make arrangements to pick up your parchment from the Registrar’s Office or to have us courier or ExpressPost it for you (n.b. courier arrangements must be made by you directly with a courier company of your choice; an express mail envelope must be provided).
+Detailed information about that will be e-mailed to you prior to graduation/convocation.

 Q. What should I wear the day of the ceremony?

 A. The convocation ceremony is a formal occasion, so dress clothes would be appropriate.
 However, keep in mind that the academic gowns can be warm.
 The length of the gowns is mid-knee to mid-calf.